 - Permanently and completely disabled at any time of the year

-To avoid late fees and being dropped for no payment; submit the completed exemption from to HR/Payroll at the same time as enrollment.
-Employees need to check their “$Money Matters” account on Moxie to confirm exemption processing and check for outstanding balances.
+To avoid late fees and being dropped for no payment; submit the completed exemption form to the Business Office at the same time as enrollment.
+Employees need to check their MyCSI account to confirm exemption processing and check for outstanding balances.
 Contact the Business Office if the exemption has not been applied.
 Eligible employees, their spouses and children are subject to all applicable due dates and late fees, as well as being dropped for no payment or non-attendance.
 No exceptions are made for employees, their spouses or children.

 Full-time regular employees may be able to register for courses at some Idaho post-secondary institutions using a reciprocal agreement negotiated with the College of Southern Idaho.
 There will be a nominal registration fee, plus a fee per credit hour to the employee.
 Special course fees may also be charged.

-To qualify for this benefit the employee must complete a reciprocal agreement form.
-The supervisor and Payroll Manager must sign this form.
+To qualify for the benefit, the employee must complete a reciprocal agreement form.
+The supervisor and HR Department must sign this form.
 It is the employee's responsibility to submit the reciprocal agreement to their attending institution and to know what benefit that institution allows.

 The Board of Trustees may choose to grant President Emeritus/Emerita status to a retiring president.
 President Emeritus/Emerita status should be reserved to honor, in retirement, a president who has made distinguished professional contributions to the College of Southern Idaho and who has served a significant portion of his/her career at the institution.
 The intent of conferring President Emeritus/Emerita status is to bestow an honorary title in recognition of successful tenure in the presidential role.